LawleyFall2017/230-fall2017/weekly_materials/week14/githubPagesExercise.md

 ## Deliverables for Today
 Add a link to your main class page for your personal GitHub Pages site, and your week14project site.

+## When You're Done...
+I doubt this will take the full class period for you to complete.
+Use the remaining time to work on either the practice practical, or project 4.